Ax0l0ti/Uni-Notes/Yr2 Notes📘/Shorthand of everything.md

 ---

-Arguably the most useless module I have ever studied yet including a levels

-Brilliant Book recommendation of Godel Escher Bach 🩷🩷🩷
+Arguably the most useless module I have ever studied yet including a levels EXCEPT from Brilliant Book recommendation of "Godel Escher Bach" 🩷🩷🩷

 Exam done, but shoulda put ancient laguanges in here